patrickbucher/learning-rust/diary.md

+# Day 152 (2024-08-23)

+I worked through chapter 10 in CSGDSA, but didn't write any Rust code for it.
+(The code for completing the exercises was a better fit for a weakly-typed programming language such as Python.)

 # Day 151 (2024-08-22)

 I worked through chapter 9 in CSGDSA, for which I both implemented a stack and a